ryanboarman/oil-slick-analysis/README.md

   * [Start with instructions for installing the ea-python environment](https://www.earthdatascience.org/workshops/setup-earth-analytics-python/)

 ## Data Access
-Complete instructions for accessing enough data to run the workflow.
-Host data on github
+Data download is in script.

 ## Collaborators and Acknowledgements
-Oil spill data was provided by SkyTruth
+Oil spill data was provided by SkyTruth.